f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * ICAO ID - 24-bit hexadecimal ICAO aircraft address.
 This is unique for each aircraft.
 (ADS-B)
 * Callsign - Aircraft callsign (which is sometimes also the flight number).
 (ADS-B / Mode-S)
+* ATC callsign - Callsign used by ATC (E.g. Speedbird for British Airways).
 * Aircraft - The aircraft model.
 (DB)
 * Airline - The logo of the operator of the aircraft (or owner if no operator known).
 (DB)
 * Country - The flag of the country the aircraft is registered in.
 (DB)